Classics and Global Humanities, the 1st International Classics Conference in Ghana (University of Ghana, 2018)

 This conference took place at the intersections of multiple institutional histories as well as the long, complicated and still under-explored history of West African interaction with Ancient Greek and Roman cultures and those who lay claim to knowledge about those cultures as part of the rapine project of European imperialism.
 European colonization of the African continent depended on a devastatingly inhumane venture— the trans-Atlantic slave trade.
 Material reminders of the slave trade and European imperialism remain, a fact the organizers and participants paid heed to throughout the event.

-For more on how the organizers looked to the past of the association and the future of Greek and Roman studies to conceptualize their event, see Michael Okyere Asante’s interview in Luminaries.
+For more on how the organizers looked to the past of the association and the future of Greek and Roman studies to conceptualize their event, see Michael Kwadwo Okyere Asante’s interview in Luminaries.

 In his closing remarks, Professor Samuel Agyei-Mensah, Provost of the College of Humanities, recalled the formation of the College within the University.
 Looking towards the future, he gave The Classical Association of Ghana an assignment whose parameters demand transhistorical discussion and well-weighed choices in that discussion’s wake:

 At these trade post fortresses, those enslaved by European colonizers and various merchant middlemen were confined until they boarded ships to make their perilous, often fatal journey across the Atlantic Ocean.